randombits-dev/randombits/src/content/standard-notes/creating-extensions.md

 ## JSON Descriptor File

-You will need to create a descriptor file, which is how people will install your extension.
+You will need to create a descriptor file, which is how people will install your plugin.

 The file is normally hosted at the same url of your application at `/ext.json`, but it doesn't have to be.
 Here is an example file: